How to Make an Awesome Cheese Board in Minutes

 - Infinitely customizable.
 Pick your family's perfect cheese, crackers, and other yummies!
 That means this cheese board works great for all diets and tastes-I've even made a board using nut cheeses for the vegans in my life.

 - The tastiest, easiest dinner ever.
-Throw together a cheese board and crack open a bottle of wine and you’ve got one of my favorite easy dinners.
+Throw together a cheese board and crack open a bottle of wine (like our strawberry wine) and you've got one of my favorite easy dinners.
 Especially for a Friday after a long workweek.
 Ahhhhh.
 Pure relaxation.

-Of course, if you want to make a fancier cheeseboard (maybe for a holiday like Halloween, Thanksgiving, or Christmas) you can, but no need!
-A cheese board is inherently special, and after I teach you my tricks, you’ll be able to make them in less time than you ever imagined.
+Of course, if you want to make a fancier cheeseboard (maybe for a holiday like these Halloween charcuterie boards, Thanksgiving cheese boards, or Christmas charcuterie boards) you can, but no need!
+A cheese board is inherently special, and after I teach you my tricks, you'll be able to make them in less time than you ever imagined.

 Step-by-Step how to Make a cheese board